RetirementHow To Create Your Retirement Checklist

 Are there any tax credits that I/we may be eligible for?

-Yes, there are many tax credits for Canadian seniors to look into and take advantage of come tax season.
+There are many tax credits Canadian seniors can look into and take advantage of during tax season.

 Here are just a few you can claim: